Generic coarse geometry of leaves

-Let $\XF$ be leafwise differentiable of class $C^3$, and $g$ be a $C^2$ leafwise Riemannian metric on $X$.
-Then the coarse quasi-isometry type of the leaves is also represented by the Riemannian distance induced by $g$.
+Let $\XF$ be leafwise differentiable of class $C^3$ (\(C^k\) smoothness is defined in \cite{CandelConlon2000-I}), and $g$ be a $C^2$ leafwise Riemannian metric on $X$.
+Then the coarse quasi-isometry type of the leaves is also represented by the Riemannian distance induced on them by $g$.
 The restrictions of $g$ also define a \emph{differentable quasi-isometry type} of the leaves, which depends only on $\XF$.

 The determination of the coarse quasi-isometry type of the leaves of a foliated space obtained in the present work is in fact slightly stronger than stated above.
 A regular foliated atlas $\UU$ for \(\XF\) determines a set of metric spaces \(\{(L, d^*_\UU)\}\), where \(\{L\}\) is the set of leaves of \(\XF\).
 If \(\UU\) and $\VV$ are regular foliated atlases for \(\XF\), then the set of metric spaces $\{(L,d^*_\UU)\}$ is \emph{equi-coarsely quasi-isometric} to the set of metric spaces $\{(L,d^*_\VV)\}$ in the sense that all the coarse quasi-isometries between each pair of metric spaces \((L,d^*_\UU)\) and \((L, d^*_\VV)\) share common distortion constants (a coarsely quasi-isometric version of equicontinuity).
 This kind of terminology will be used with several concepts of metric spaces, with a similar meaning, when their definition involves constants.